cassamb/kpop-guessing-game-php/README.md

 * Establishing a server connection and checking whether or not the ‘flashcards’ database currently exists on the user’s local machine.
 * Instantiates the ‘flashcards’ database if it does not currently exist.
 * Shuffles the order of the questions and populates the names and urls arrays respectively.

-**Users are now also able to view the 'groups' table entries and ensure the images are being rendered properly.**
+* Displays the 'groups' table entries to ensure the images are rendered properly.

 ## Afterword